Acadia Healthcare Company research snapshot

 Business essence

-Patients, families, and payers fund Acadia Healthcare because behavioral health treatment requires specialized facilities, clinical staff, and regulated care that most general hospitals do not provide at scale.
-The business converts that need into revenue through per-day or per-case payments across inpatient, residential, and outpatient settings.
+Patients, families, and payers fund Acadia Healthcare because behavioral health treatment requires specialized facilities, licensed clinical staff, and regulated care that most general hospitals do not provide at scale.
+The business converts that need into per-day or per-case revenue across acute inpatient, residential, specialty, and outpatient settings.

 Moat

-The moat rests on national scale, the largest U.S. methadone clinic chain with roughly 165 CTCs, certificate-of-need protections in some states, and referral relationships.
-The moat is narrow because payors control rates, competitors can expand, and regulatory or legal shocks can damage reputation and demand.
+The moat rests on national scale, the largest U.S. methadone clinic chain, certificate-of-need protections in some states, referral relationships, and joint ventures with health systems.
+It is narrow because payors control rates, competitors can build or acquire, and the 2024 press investigations showed reputation risk is real.

 Munger risk inversion